 The EU is an active player in the development field, whose efforts reflect the 5 'Ps' of the UN 2030 Agenda for Sustainable Development (i.e. People, Planet, Prosperity, Peace and Partnership) while focusing on results, transparency, and mutual accountability.
-According to the new European Commission priorities, EU development efforts will be articulated around five major areas: green deal alliances; alliances for science, technology and innovation, and digital; alliances for sustainable growth and jobs; migration partnership; governance, peace and security, human development (with 4 extra cross-cutting areas) for the period 2020-2024, within the overall framework of the SDGs.
+According to the new European Commission priorities12, EU development efforts will be articulated around 5 major areas (with 4 extra cross-cutting areas) for the period 2020-2024, within the overall framework of the SDGs.
 Civil society is considered amongst the cross-cutting areas, therefore requiring effective mainstreaming.

 The EUD is committed to mainstreaming civil society engagement in systematically involving and consulting civil society in Timor-Leste in all sectors of support interventions as well as policy and public-private dialogue.
-The Delegation is very advanced in the programming of cooperation of the next 2021-2027 Multi-annual Indicative Programme (MIP).
-The choice of the two priority areas are informed by Timor-Leste country analysis, extensive discussions with Government stakeholders, civil society, and the private sector, EU priorities and interests, lessons from past and present cooperation, and consultations with the EU Member States and development partners.
-Priority 1: green and sustainable economic recovery and development; priority 2: good governance for sustainable development.
-It hopes to extend civil society engagement from traditional areas, such as governance or human rights, to other sectors, such as business, trade, vocational training, employment, sustainable growth and investment, and energy and climate change, to mention a few.
-Mainstreaming civil society engagement will enhance effectiveness, accountability and legitimacy of the EU programming.
+It hopes to extend civil society engagement from traditional areas, such as governance or human rights, to all sectors, such as energy and climate change, employment and sustainable growth and investment, nutrition, migration or health, to mention a few.
 Working more strategically with civil society throughout the EU policy cycle can help fine-tune our actions to local realities, achieving a more reliable risk analysis, and subsequently more sustainability and legitimacy of EU support programmes.